panga-invocation-pod/panga-website/content/campfire/index.md

 type: campfire
 ---

-## Welcome friend

-Living through the individualist isolation, brutal unfairness, and impending ecological collapse of late-stage capitalism is exhausting.
-Join us around the Panga Campfire to reclaim time to rest, recharge, and indulge in cozy hopepunk conversations about building better futures by collectivising our basic needs.

 ## Why a Campfire?

 Lessons emerging from existing collectivist experiments have highlighted the value of cultivating decentralised networks that are large enough to support multiple smaller self-governing groups while still small enough that everyone is connected to everyone else, either directly or via someone they trust.